mjuenema/Terraform-Up-and-Running-Code-Samples-Translated/gcloud/code/terraform/04-terraform-module/module-example/prod/data-stores/mysql/README.md

 This folder contains example [Terraform](https://www.terraform.io/) templates that deploy a MySQL database in a [Google Cloud Platform](https://cloud.google.com) account.

-For more info, please see Chapter 3, "How to Manage Terraform State", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 4, "How to Create Reusable Infrastructure with Terraform Modules", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites